bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/undeclared_var.md

 ### Valid cases

-To make "bar" a declared variable, you can add the `var` keyword in front of it.
+To make “bar” a declared variable, you can add the `var` keyword in front of it.

     function foo() {
       'use strict';